Collect Customer Feedback on Your Website With These 7 Tips

 Using a feedback button gives you another easy way to ask for feedback on your site.

-The 2-step process of clicking on the button uses the Zeigarnik Effect, a psychology principle that says those who initiate an action are more likely to finish it.
+This 2-step process uses the Zeigarnik Effect, a psychology principle that says those who initiate an action are more likely to finish it.

 Here’s how you create a button in WordPress.
 Use “Feedback,” “Talk to Us,” or something similar for your button text.
 When visitors click the button, they’ll see your feedback survey.